MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/writing-help-for-windows-powershell-modules.md

 module on the user's computer, `Get-Help` displays auto-generated help.
 The auto-generated help includes the command syntax, parameters, and input and output types, but does not include any descriptions.
-The auto-generated help includes text that directs the user to try to use the `Update-Help` cmdlet to download help for the command from the Internet or a file share.
+The auto-generated help includes text that directs the user to try to use the `Update-Help` cmdlet to download help for the command from the internet or a file share.
 It also recommends using the **Online** parameter of the `Get-Help` cmdlet to get the online version of the help topic.

 ## Supporting Updatable Help

-Users of PowerShell 3.0 and later versions of PowerShell can download and install updated help files for a module from the Internet or from a local file share.
+Users of PowerShell 3.0 and later versions of PowerShell can download and install updated help files for a module from the internet or from a local file share.
 The `Update-Help` and `Save-Help` cmdlets hide the management details from the user.
 Users run the `Update-Help` cmdlet and then use the `Get-Help` cmdlet to read the newest help files for the module at the PowerShell command prompt.
 Users do not need to restart Windows or PowerShell.

-Users behind firewalls and those without Internet access can use Updatable Help, as well.
+Users behind firewalls and those without internet access can use Updatable Help, as well.
-Administrators with Internet access use the `Save-Help` cmdlet to download and install the newest help files to a file share.
+Administrators with internet access use the `Save-Help` cmdlet to download and install the newest help files to a file share.
 Then, users use the **Path** parameter of the `Update-Help` cmdlet to get the newest help files from the file share.